How old does my child have to be to enroll?

 Do you have other performances during the year?

-Our three companies each puts on a production each year.
-Typically they are held in early December, mid-February and April.
+Our three companies each puts on one - two productions each year.
+Typically they are held in the fall, early December, mid-February and April.
 Performance information is posted in the studio, online and on social media platforms.
 Companies and troupes also perform throughout the community and company members often perform in productions put on by our resident professional company, Sacramento Contemporary Dance Theatre.

 How many classes are required for companies and troupes?